"I am like the most self-critical person... deep down it's like, it's a mess."

 He paused.
 "That's my mask, man."

-The mask was functional.
-It got him through Microsoft, through the early Palantir days, through the venture capital grind.
-But it also kept him from dealing with what was underneath — the conflict avoidance, the compulsive achieving, the shopping-as-coping, the relationship patterns that repeated without resolution.
+The mask was functional — it got him through Microsoft, Palantir, the venture grind.
+It also kept him from dealing with what was underneath: the conflict avoidance, the compulsive achieving, the shopping-as-coping, the relationship patterns that repeated without resolution.

-A therapist eventually said the words that cracked the mask open: "Garry, you went through something that is not supposed to happen to children."
+A therapist eventually said the words that cracked it open: "Garry, you went through something that is not supposed to happen to children."

-The therapy changed him.
-Not gradually — in breakthroughs.
-He began to see how the scarcity mindset had welded itself to his decision-making.
-How the "low love, high structure environment" of his childhood had made him seek exactly the opposite in adulthood.
+The therapy changed him — not gradually, in breakthroughs.
+He began to see how scarcity had welded itself to his decision-making.
+How the "low love, high structure" environment of his childhood had made him seek exactly the opposite in adulthood.
 How the expectations his father had weaponized — the punches for Bs, the projected dreams of a brilliant man who drank them away — had become expectations Garry weaponized against himself.

 "It became very hard for me to learn how to love people the right way," he said, "because I had all of these other things attached to love."

 His father eventually stopped drinking.
 Went to AA.
 Started therapy himself.
-Garry now sends his parents money every month.
-The kid who bought them a house at fourteen is still building ground for the people who couldn't build it for themselves.
+Garry sends his parents money every month — still building ground for the people who couldn't build it for themselves.

 "Every Way They Come After Me, I'm Going 10x"